SofaPirate/Plaquette/docs/Engine.rst

 .. code-block:: c++

-   SquareWave wave(1.0, 0.2, myEngine); // Use myEngine instead of the default
+   Wave wave(1.0, 0.2, myEngine); // Use myEngine instead of the default

 Each engine provides its own time measurements: